top of page

 p.
 51: The poets will be permitted to return to the best regime when they can make an argument that they do not flatter and water the appetites.
 We say Shakespeare does that- writes poetry admissible in the best regime.

 p.
-55 How is it again that the the evolutionary reading resolves the difficulty and gives the reason reason that the poets are expelled from the best regime?
+55 How is it again that the evolutionary reading resolves the difficulty and gives the reason reason that the poets are expelled from the best regime?
 Because of group selection?
 Why would group selection not equally favor keeping false and lying poets if they unite a people in relation to other cities and nations?
 Group selection is not going to resolve the difficulties in the Republic.
 Plato does not reduce philosophy to biology as the modern sociobiologists do, and as our modern psychology does, with grave consequences.

 p.
 56, What can it mean to say that the form of the good is "the principle by which natural selection determines what is good for organisms shaped by it?"
 Pragmatism: Truth is what works?
 This leaves aside the question of fitting what to what- the organism to its environment.
 We get what is the environment of animals- but what is the "environment" of humans?
 Surely it includes logic, math, and justice, to which we must adapt.